Site icon Circuit Ideas for You

 LED any 5mm, 20mA1

-Inductor150 turns of 36 SWG enameled copper wire on a 5mm diameter plastic former1
+Inductor 150 turns of 36 SWG enameled copper wire on a 5mm diameter plastic former1

-Diode D1 protects the circuit from any reverse voltage.
+Diode D1 protect circuit from wrong voltage.

 Formulas: